Tokyo Mosque: Description

-Color Depicted In Ottoman Mosques
+Color depicted in Ottoman mosques

 All throughout the interior and exterior of the Tokyo Mosque the colors white, and turquoise are heavily used.
 Since this mosque is modeled after Ottoman architecture the colors that are utilized are reflected throughout this structure and the use of the colors implemented are reciprocated as well.
 The color turquoise is a color that is regarded to be a representation of holiness, a color depicted as early as ancient Iran.
 The minbar and mihrab are both covered in white marble, a color that most known to represent purity in relation to God and pure light, while the gold detailing on both of the functional ornaments allows the pieces to further stand out in the mosque.

 This structure also heavily resembles another mosque created under the same Ottoman architecture style, the Blue Mosque.
 Color within these mosques are highlighted through their use of natural and artificial lighting, natural via the many windows that encompass the mosque and artificial via the low hanging chandeliers.
 The connection between the use of light and color to an audience is known and utilized throughout the creation of mosques, as the architects try and incorporate enough of each to create an impact on the viewer of the building.